diaabadr/Paint-desktop-app/README.md

+Made with QT C++.

-•	In this Application we can draw shapes (Square, Circle, Line) by Mouse or written dimensions in dialog.
+•	Project for drawing shapes (Square, Circle, Line) by Mouse or written dimensions in dialog.

 •	We can change Pen Colour, Pen Size.